keremciu/merchant-test/README.md

 I used `material-ui@next` dependency for UI, as a designer I don't like Material-UI styles but material-ui repository built so carefully, that's why I chose it.
 I hope you like the UI of Application.

+I'd like to add an `async action middleware` to Redux, there were two options those I used before.
+Normally I'm familiar and happy with `redux-saga` but it would be unnecessarily big for this task that's why I preferred `redux-thunk`.